sampaiodias/unity-clean-code/README.md

 Starting at the very top (after public class MyCustomScript), we define what class (if any) our own class inherits from.
 In this case, it is Unity's MonoBehaviour.
 This is arguably the most important class in game development for Unity now, as it's what "marks" a class to be a component that can be attached to a GameObject.
 Inheriting from another class is not just marking it, it is what "enables you to create new classes that reuse, extend, and modify the behaviour that is defined in other classes".
 The methods Start and Update, for example, is something that Unity will only call during their predefined events if your class *is* a MonoBehaviour, which you will then extend the methods you need with the proper funcionality.

-One common mistake to begginers is thinking that everything has to be a MonoBehaviour or inherit from something is.
+One common mistake to begginers is thinking that everything has to be a MonoBehaviour or inherit from something else.
 That is very far from the true, and actually a bad practice.
 For example, if you have a concept or abstraction that only handles data, consider making it a class that doesn't inherit from another class.

 ## Identation